- Home

 Financial assistance

 For many people, cancer treatment can be a financial strain.
-This may be caused by extra out-of-pocket costs for medicine or travel expenses, or from loss of income.
-These extra costs can cause you and your family a lot of stress, but support is available:
+This could be caused by extra costs you may have during and after treatment, or loss of income.

 - Call the National Debt Helpline on 1800 007 007 for free, confidential and independent financial counselling.

-- Talk to your utility company, loan provider or local council about how they might be able to help you manage payment of your bills or loans.
+- Ask your utility company, loan provider or local council how they can help you manage payment of your bills (e.g. electricity, water, gas, internet, phone bills), loans or rates.
+Check if you qualify for any rebates, concessions or hardship programs.

 Insurance

 Applying for new insurance (life, income protection or travel) may be harder because you have had cancer.
-You are generally required to provide your medical history, including your cancer diagnosis.
+You are generally required to provide your medical history, including any diagnosis of cancer.

 View the Cancer Council NSW editorial policy.